 Style to Style

-The style to style hypothesis suggest that language changes as there are shifts between language styles.
+The style to style hypothesis suggests that language changes as there are shifts between language styles.
 For example, from a formal way of speaking to a colloquial way of speaking and vice versa.

 A change in the language that is seen as prestigious is usually from a higher more affluent section of society.
 Of course, the opposite is also true and un-prestigious language change comes from the least fortunate.